coderamen666/srd-v3.5-md/epic/epic-magic-items-1.md

 the ranged weapon has an enhancement bonus, the DC increases by that amount.
 If he or she succeeds, the shield deflects the weapon.
 The bearer must be aware of the attack and not flat-footed.
-Attempting to deflect a ranged weapon doesn't count as an action.
-Exceptional ranged weapons, such as boulders hurled by giants or ranged spells, can't be deflected.
+Attempting to deflect a ranged weapon doesn’t count as an action.
+Exceptional ranged weapons, such as boulders hurled by giants or ranged spells, can’t be deflected.

 *Caster Level:* 21st; *Prerequisites:* Craft Magic Arms and Armor, Craft